kubernetes/enhancements/keps/sig-storage/695-skip-permission-change/README.md

   behaviour without the feature gate.

 * **What happens if we reenable the feature if it was previously rolled back?**
-  For pods that have expected value in `pod.Spec.SecurityContext.FSGroupChangePolicy` as defined in this KEP, it will start using specified policy.
+  For pods that have expected value in `pod.Spec.SecurityContext.VolumeChangePolicy` as defined in this KEP, it will start using specified policy.

 * **Are there any tests for feature enablement/disablement?**